s-cabrera/Pokemon_Search/README.md

 # Pokemon Search
-with unique name, description, technologies used, screenshot, and link to deployed application

 ## Description
 * AS A USER, I WANT TO SEARCH FOR A POKEMON AND GET ITS INFORMATION.